Article ID: 1006 - Last Modified: November 19, 2013

 - Click Save Changes.

 - Export the resulting solvent entry to a Maestro file.
-Most of the required properties were automatically added in the Desmond simulation, except for the one that you added manually, which must be edited.
+The required properties were automatically added in the Desmond simulation, except for the one that you added manually.

-- f you did not already change the internal name in step 6, edit the Maestro file, and change "i_user_num_component" to "i_ffio_num_component".
+- If you did not already change the internal name in step 10, edit the Maestro file, and change "i_user_num_component" to "i_ffio_num_component".

 You can now use this Maestro file as a custom solvent file.